klb346/MRFM_BrownianFit/README.md

 functions defined to convert input data into the format that the brownian_fit module expects.

+This package was built to run with python 3.9.12.
+The author recommends installing in a new virtual environment to protect any existing dependency installations.

 ## Installation
 To install the package, run the following code in the root directory of the package folder: